tomwhartung/seeourminds.com-bootstrap/doc/gallery_text-2-the_language.md

 ## Yellow: Perception of Facts

 The color Yellow represents Sensation: a preference for perceiving facts rather than ideas.

+### Types With the Most Yellow: xSxP

+The following types have the most Yellow in their images:

+- ESTP and ISTP
+- ESFP and ISFP

 ### Why Yellow?